hapijs/good/README.md

   Defaults to a console subscriber for _ops_, _request_, and _log_ events.
 To disable the console output for the server instance pass an empty array into the subscribers "console" configuration.
 - `extraFields` - an object containing extra fields to be included on the broadcast log message.
-- `logAllRequestHeaders` - determines if all request headers will be logged.
+- `logRequestHeaders` - determines if all request headers will be logged.
 Defaults to _false_

 For example: